cunger/escape-velocity/content/about.md

 date: 2019-11-04
 ---

-I'm a software engineer with a background in research and with experience in application development, expert systems and formal methods.
+I'm a software engineer with a background in research and with experience in application development, expert systems and formal methods, as well as in technical writing.
 I have a strong interest in nuclear technology and spaceflight.

 ---
   &nbsp;&nbsp; 💾 [GitHub.com/cunger](https://github.com/cunger/)